Oranges Are Not the Only Fruit: Premise

 The main character is a young girl named Jeanette, who is adopted by evangelists from the Elim Pentecostal Church.
 She believes she is destined to become a missionary.
 The book depicts religious enthusiasm as an exploration of the power of love.
 As an adolescent, Jeanette finds herself attracted to another girl, and her mother's group of religious friends subject her and her partner to exorcisms.

-Allusions to other works
+Literary allusions in the novel

 The novel is divided into eight sections, each of which is named after one of the first eight books of the Bible (Genesis, Exodus, Leviticus, Numbers, Deuteronomy, Joshua, Judges, and Ruth.)
 Each chapter often contains references and allusions to their corresponding book in the Bible.

-The novel also contains references to numerous other literary works, historical figures and aspects of popular culture:
+The novel contains references to numerous literary works, historical figures and aspects of popular culture: